Eastern-Research-Group/NPS_ES/README.md

 # Energy Star Portfolio Manager API for NPS

 ## Description
 These scripts upload meter consumption data from an Excel spreadsheet using Portfolio Manager's web services.

+#### Project Files
+* .gitignore - Git ignore file; used for Git purposes only.
+* README.md - Documentation about this project.
+* portfolioManagerServices.py - Contains logging functions and functions that interact with the Portfolio Manager API.
+* settings.py - Global variables.
+* test.py - Can be run to verify a user has installed this project correctly, and also to perform a basic QA of an upload file containing meter consumption data.
+* uploadMeterConsumption.py - Uploads meter consumption data from an Excel spreadsheet to Portfolio Manager.

-When run, two log files are produced:
+When run, uploadMeterConsumption.py may produce two log files:
 * Error log, which contains detailed information about each error.
 (This file will only be created if any errors occur during the upload.)
 * Success log, which documents the consumptionDataId that is created for each successful record.

+If the QA procedure of test.py it run, it will produce an error log if any of the rows in the file being tested contain invalid data as described below in the Installation section.

+All log files will be exported to the logs folder in the local repository.

 ## Preparation
 A meter consumption data upload spreadsheet should be prepared.
 If there are multiple worksheets in the workbook, the first one will be used for the data upload.
 The following column headings must exist with these exact names: